MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

    getMap();
 }

-// Define getMap() as an asynchronous function. getMap() will gather map data as Misty drives around her enviornment and return it to your program when she is done mapping. async function getMap() {
+// Define getMap() as an asynchronous function. getMap() will gather map data as Misty drives around her environment and return it to your program when she is done mapping. async function getMap() {
 }
 ```